Jump to main content

 Risk Management Organization

-The risk management organization is composed of the Board of Directors, high-level management committees (the Asset and Liability Management Committee and the Risk Management Committee), and three-line defense of risk management (the risk-tolerance unit, the dedicated risk management unit, and the independent internal audit unit), of which the high-level management committees are governed by the President.
+1. The Bank's risk management organization is composed of the Board of Directors, the Audit Committee, the Senior Management Committee*, and three-line defense of risk management (the risk-tolerance unit, the dedicated risk management unit, and the independent internal audit unit).

 圖片範例